zio/zio/docs/overview/testing_effects.md

   main.provide(DatabaseLive)
 ```

-The resulting effect has no requirements, so it can now be executed.
+The resulting effect has no requirements, so it can now be executed with a ZIO runtime.

 ### Implement Test Service

-To test code that interacts with the database, we would like to not interact with a real database, because that will make our test slow and brittle, and fail randomly even when our application logic is correct.
+To test code that interacts with the database, we don't want to interact with a real database, because our tests would be slow and brittle, and fail randomly even when our application logic is correct.

-Although you can use mocking libraries to do this, in this section, we will simply create a test service:
+Although you can use mocking libraries to create test modules, in this section, we will simply create a test module directly, to show that no magic is involved:

 ```scala mdoc:silent
 class TestService extends Database.Service {